tanel312/AES_Library/README.md

 InitCtr: Initial Counter value (16 bytes - 128bit)
 Mode: Mode of AES; AES_MODEECB or AES_MODECBC
 Func: type of process; ENCRYPT or DECRYPT

+It is is provided under GNU General Public License, as it is with no warranty or support.